gdams/adoptium/src/json/README.md

 }
 ```

 The `name` field is the name of the vendor which can include spaces.
-The `icon` field is the file name of the square vendor icon located inside the `static/images/vendors/` directory.
+The `icon` field is the filename of the square vendor icon located inside the `static/images/vendors/` directory.